vinayakkaladhar/Puffy/README.md

 ## Screenshots
 ```Screenshots are available in the HTML reports.```
 ```Screenshots are also available in the screenshots folder appended with method name and time of execution.```

+## Setting up CI/CD pipeline on CodeMagic

+- Add a new application (https://codemagic.io/app)
+- Connect with the GitHub repository and select branch
+- Navigate to settings and configure build workflow using codemagic.yml
+- Push the code
+- Open the Codemagic (https://codemagic.io/app) CI/CD UI to check the run status

 ## Browsers Supported
 ```sh